andrew/ultimate-awesome/README.md

 - [awesome-zero](https://github.com/zeromicro/awesome-zero) - A curated list of awesome projects that powered by go-zero.
 - [awesome-linux-dev](https://github.com/madbob/awesome-linux-dev) - A collection of awesome Linux applications and tools for developers.
 - [awesome-cloud-native-security](https://github.com/Metarget/awesome-cloud-native-security) - Awesome resources about cloud native security 🐿.
-- [awesome-cancer-variant-resources](https://github.com/seandavi/awesome-cancer-variant-resources) - A community-maintained repository of cancer clinical knowledge bases and databases focused on cancer variants.
 - [awesome-hedera](https://github.com/hashgraph/awesome-hedera) - Hedera is an open-source, layer 1, EVM-compatible blockchain network.
 It supports smart contracts just like Ethereum does, and also offers several additional native services.
 The network is governed by leading organizations around the world.
 - [Awesome-LLM-Scientific-Discovery](https://github.com/HKUST-KnowComp/Awesome-LLM-Scientific-Discovery) - [EMNLP2025] From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery.
 - [awesome-lottie](https://github.com/LottieFiles/awesome-lottie) - A curated list of bookmarks, libraries, tools and resources related to Lottie and Bodymovin.